Ap0c/WordCounter/README.md

 GUI python program that takes in a text file and returns a word count.

-Currently only tested with plain text (.txt) files.
+Currently only tested to work with plain text (.txt) files.